lightpoichich/baserow/docs/development/directory-structure.md

 ### tests

 At the moment there are only a few tests related to the web-frontend.
-Because the tests aren't maintained at this point the directory structure is off.
+Because the tests aren't maintained at this point, the directory structure is off.
 The specs should be in the matching directory of the modules.

 ## docs